sgedorio/portfolio-2.0/README.md

 # portfolio-2.0
 This is Sean's portfolio.
 It has a very simple design.
-Initially it used one of Sean's favorite typeface, Giddyup.
-He really liked it.
-Recruiters did not.
-UX portfolios must be legible they said.
-It is legible now.
+Coded from scratch mainly using Sass, vanilla JS & some GSAP.
+Hosted through a DigitalOcean droplet.

 Please do not look through the code right now (it is very messy).
 It will be cleaned up at a future time.